MCamp859/hello-world/pta-README.md

 ## Summary and Next Steps

-This application successfully implements Intel® Distribution of OpenVINO™ toolkit plugins to detect and extract the license plate information.
+This application successfully implements Intel® Distribution of OpenVINO™ toolkit plugins to calculate the number of passengers.

 As a next step, try the following:

-It can be extended further to provide support for feed from network stream (RTSP camera), and the algorithm can be optimized for better performance.
+Extend the RI further to provide support for feed from network stream (RTSP camera) and optimize the algorithm for better performance.

 ## Learn More